atick-faisal/label-studio/docs/source/guide/storage.md

 ```

 !!! note
-    `"s3:DeleteObject"` is only needed for target storage connections where you want deleted annotations in Label Studio to also be deleted in the target S3 bucket.
+    `"s3:DeleteObject"` is only needed for target storage connections where you want deleted annotations in Annotation Hub to also be deleted in the target S3 bucket.

-For more details about using an IAM role with an external ID to provide access to a third party (Label Studio), see the Amazon AWS documentation [How to use an external ID when granting access to your AWS resources to a third party](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).
+For more details about using an IAM role with an external ID to provide access to a third party (Annotation Hub), see the Amazon AWS documentation [How to use an external ID when granting access to your AWS resources to a third party](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).

-#### Create the connection to S3 in the Label Studio UI
+#### Create the connection to S3 in the Annotation Hub UI
-In the Label Studio UI, do the following to set up the connection:
+In the Annotation Hub UI, do the following to set up the connection:

-1. Open Label Studio in your web browser.
+1. Open Annotation Hub in your web browser.
 2. For a specific project, open **Settings > Cloud Storage**.
 3. Click **Add Source Storage**.
 4. In the dialog box that appears, select **Amazon S3 (IAM role access)** as the storage type.
-5. In the **Storage Title** field, type a name for the storage to appear in the Label Studio UI.
+5. In the **Storage Title** field, type a name for the storage to appear in the Annotation Hub UI.
 6. Specify the name of the S3 bucket, and if relevant, the bucket prefix to specify an internal folder or container.
 7. Adjust the remaining parameters:
     - In the **File Filter Regex** field, specify a regular expression to filter bucket objects.
 Use `.*` to collect all objects.
     - In the **Region Name** field, specify the AWS region name.
 For example `us-east-1`.
     - In the **S3 Endpoint** field, specify an S3 endpoint if you want to override the URL created by S3 to access your bucket.
-    - In the **Role ARN** field, specify the Amazon Resource Name (ARN) of the IAM role that you created to grant access to Label Studio.
+    - In the **Role ARN** field, specify the Amazon Resource Name (ARN) of the IAM role that you created to grant access to Annotation Hub.
-    - In the **External ID** field, specify the external ID that identifies Label Studio to your AWS account.
+    - In the **External ID** field, specify the external ID that identifies Annotation Hub to your AWS account.
 You can find the external ID on your **Organization** page.
     - Enable **Treat every bucket object as a source file** if your bucket contains BLOB storage files such as JPG, MP3, or similar file types.
 This setting creates a URL for each bucket object to use for labeling.
 Leave this option disabled if you have multiple JSON files in the bucket with one task per JSON file.
     - Enable **Recursive scan** to perform recursive scans over the bucket contents if you have nested folders in your S3 bucket.
     - Choose whether to disable **Use pre-signed URLs**.
 If your tasks contain s3://... links, they must be pre-signed in order to be displayed in the browser.